Omega 3 Fish Oil --

 What is the best brand of omega 3 fish oil?

 I believe to find the best supplement brand you must first find the best supplement company.
-My husband and I have used the same company for over 20 years for whole food vitamins and arthritis supplements, including fish oil.
-I developed a list of 30 questions (modified somewhat over the years) that helped us find this industry leader.
+My husband and I have used the same company for nearly 30 years for whole food vitamins and arthritis supplements, including fish oil.
+I developed a list of 30 questions (modified somewhat over the years) that helped us find the industry leader.

-This omega 3 fish oil sets a new standard in purity and full-spectrum potency:
+Their omega 3 fish oil sets the following standards in purity and full-spectrum potency: